llms.txt: The Missing File for AI Discovery, Attribution, and Authority

 • Review every 3–6 months as structure evolves

-Creating Your Own llm.txt File
+Creating Your Own llms.txt File

 The generator follows best practices drawn from emerging AEO frameworks.
 It automatically includes your sitemap, canonical sections, and author references, while offering custom citation templates and policy options.
 The result: a clean, production-ready file you can upload immediately to your domain root.

-Future of llm.txt: From Experiment to Standard
+Future of llms.txt: From Experiment to Standard

-llm.txt is part of a larger trend toward transparency and traceability in the AI era.
+llms.txt is part of a larger trend toward transparency and traceability in the AI era.
 As LLM-driven assistants like Perplexity, Copilot, and ChatGPT rely more heavily on cited web sources, the need for structured, machine-readable attribution grows.
 We’re seeing parallel developments across the ecosystem—OpenAI’s attribution protocols,Google’s AI Overviews grounding supports, and schema.org extensions for AI discoverability.

 Key Takeaways